Crohn's Disease

 Then, the food enters the large intestine.
 This organ absorbs nutrients that did not enter the bloodstream in the small intestine and forms feces.
 Food already completely digested then exits the body through the rectum.

-Diseases of the intestines
+Diseases of the Intestines

 The work of the digestive system is significant for maintaining health.
 Inflammation and disease in the area of these organs contribute to health problems and give specific symptoms.
 The most common conditions of the digestive system involve the intestines.
 These include: